-It is important to know that simply because you were arrested for a DUI in Georgia, this does not mean that you have no rights and cannot possibly beat the charges and win your case.
+It is important to know that simply because a driver is charged for a DUI in Georgia, this does not mean there are not legal technicalities that will beat DUI, or DUI less safe charges by getting a case thrown out of court.
 There very well may be potential ways based upon the details of your arrest, that may expose information on how to fight to get out of the offense.
-This is the quickest way which could result in a dismissal of all DUI charges.
+This is the quickest way which could result in a dismissal of all DUI charges in court.

 So how can you fight and beat these DUI allegations in GA?

 It all starts with challenging any evidence in the arrest details, which the police and prosecution are going to be using against you.
-Yes, you will need a DUI lawyer who is experienced in fighting and beating charges.
+Yes, you will need a DUI lawyer who is experienced in fighting and dismissing charges at the same local court your own case will be held at.
 But not all lawyers are the same and effective in the DUI area of Georgia Law.
-This is where we step in and help online free, before you spend money on any attorney you may be unsure about hiring.
+This is where we step in and help drivers online and free, before you spend money on any attorney you may be unsure about hiring.

 There is no substitute for staying informed about your case, and knowing what all your true defense options really are.
 With any lawyer you do eventually decide on hiring, it is essential to know what they are (or should be) actually doing for you.